PHOENIX DOG TRAINING ®

 - First, we are science-based, evidenced-based dog trainers.
 While there are many tools, techniques, and training philosophies in dog training, this does not mean that all philosophies, techniques, and tools are based on science.
 In fact, most of what constitutes dog training today is based on myth, tradition, and a lack of knowledge of the most recent science and research on what is most effective in helping the dog learn and modify behavior.

 - We believe that no animal needs to experience fear, pain, or intimidation to learn and modify behavior.
 In fact, it is our position that any training involving identifiable fear, pain, or intimidation, typically worsens the problem behavior.
 While harsh methods may temporarily suppress behavior, it does nothing to modify the dog’s emotional state.
 The emotional state needs to be modified, and then the behavior changes.
 Training with aversives oftentimes increases aggression and increases anxiety, and fear.

 If the trainer you are considering hiring uses any tools or methods that cause fear, pain, or intimidation, we recommend you find a trainer that follows the LIMA principles.

 What Is LIMA?

-Any dog or animal trainer that is a true educated professional follow the principles of “LIMA.”
+Any dog or animal trainer who is a truly educated professional follows the principles of “LIMA.”
 LIMA is THE INDUSTRY STANDARD AMONG CERTIFIED PROFESSIONAL DOG TRAINERS and BEHAVIOR CONSULTANTS and is an acronym for the phrase “least intrusive, minimally aversive”.
 LIMA describes a trainer or behavior consultant who uses the least intrusive, minimally aversive strategy out of a set of humane and effective tactics likely to succeed in achieving a training or behavior change objective with minimal risk of producing aversive side effects.
 LIMA adherence also requires consultants to be adequately educated and skilled in order to ensure that the least intrusive and aversive procedure is used.